-People often ask: what are the best windows to buy?
+People often ask: what are the best home windows to buy for weather protection?
 While there is no general answer to this question, durability and performance are important factors to consider.
 Certain types of windows will perform differently in different areas of the country.
 This guide will help you decide what windows offer the most weather protection, as well as what to avoid when shopping for new windows for cold climates and warm climates.

 Best Windows for Weather Protection (by region)